6th International Symposium on Chemosynthesis-Based Ecosystems (CBE6)

 We look forward to hosting an exciting meeting that will highlight the newest discoveries and developments in studying chemosynthesis-based ecosystems and their societal relevance, while at the same time also evoking the early days of deep-sea vent discovery – in a way connecting the past with the present, with a glimpse into the future!

 The program will be as diverse as the ecosystems being studied, and will include topics such as biogeography, biogeochemistry, chemosynthetic habitats and society, community structure and dynamics, evolution and evolutionary history, metapopulation and metacommunity (including connectivity and resilience), microbiology, physiology and adaptation, symbiosis, and trophic interactions, including chemosynthetic energy transfer.
 We look forward to seeing you in Woods Hole!

-- Decisions on whether requests for a talk can be honored will be made by May 26
+- Decisions on whether requests for a talk can be honored have been made.

 Due to space limitations, the number of attendees will have to be limited to 210.
 Depending on interest, a registration waiting list may have to be established.
 Oral and poster abstract quality, and the time of abstract submission, will play a role in the selection criteria.
 Registration will be offered first to those whose abstracts have been accepted, and then to non-presenting registrants.

 - Regular rate: US$ 475.00

 - Student rate: US$ 275.00

 Local Organizing Committee:

 - Stefan Sievert, chair (WHOI)